Incentive Grant Program to Prohibit Racial Profiling (20.611)

 Credentials/Documentation

-A State submits certification that it meets eligibility requirements; after being informed by NHTSA that it is eligible for a grant, the State submits to the agency a plan that describes the programs the State will implement using the funds.
-OMB Circular No. A-87 applies to this program.
+A State submitted certification that it met eligibility requirements; after being informed by NHTSA that it is eligible for a grant, the State submitted to the agency a plan that describes the programs the State will implement using the funds.

-Program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Environmental impact information is not required for this program.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+No new funds have been authorized for this SAFETEA-LU program.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
-All certifications must be submitted by July 1.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+All certifications must be submitted by July 1 for each fiscal year.
 To apply for grant funds in a fiscal year, a Law State must submit the certification required by Federal Register, Vol. 71, No. 22, Thursday, February 2, 2006, Appendix 1 and an Assurances State must submit the certification required by Federal Register, Vol. 71, No. 22, Thursday, February 2, 2006, Appendix 2, signed by the Governor's Representative for Highway Safety, to the appropriate NHTSA Regional Administrator.

 Award Procedure